 Yu-Gi-Oh: Top 6 Fusion Monsters

-Play Polymerization, send the necessary "material" monsters to the Graveyard (discard pile), and you can call out your formidable beast.
-Which fusions are the best, you ask?
-We're about to find out, factoring in the creatures' attack, defense, and monster effects!
+Play Polymerization, send the necessary "material" monsters to the Graveyard, and you can call out your formidable beast.
+Which fusions are best?
+Read on to discover the top six synthesized juggernauts!

 6. Frightfur Sheep

 This makes Frightfur Sheep incredibly difficult to get rid of since neither battle nor effects can permanently destroy it.
-Definitely an amazing defensive effect, and the extra attack is great, but this eerie sheep can still be banished or returned to the Extra Deck, so don't drop your guard when using it.
+Definitely an amazing defensive effect; just remember this eerie sheep can still be Banished or returned to the Extra Deck, so don't drop your guard.

 5. First of the Dragons